Pewejekubam/qbd-to-gnucash/doc/PRD-2.7.3.md

   - 0: Success
   - 1: Critical failure (e.g., unreadable input, invalid mapping)
   - 2: Validation errors (e.g., unmapped types, missing parents)
+  > All exit codes must be tested via CLI or subprocess-based test that verifies `sys.exit()` was called with the correct code.

 - **Behavior:**
   - On validation errors, tool writes details to log and exits with code 2.
   - On critical errors, tool logs and exits with code 1.